DI-Fly: How (and Why) to Spool a Fly Reel

 3. Tie the Backing to the End of the Fly Line

-The backing is tied to the end of the fly line with a nail knot or albright knot.
+Backing is your insurance policy for a big fish with room to run.
+The front end of the backing is tied to the end of your fly line with a nail knot or albright knot.
 A nail knot looks intimidating, but your success can be improved using a nail knot fly tool.
 The nail knot is a useful knot to know in case any of the loop-to-loop connecting in subsequent steps breaks.
 I encourage you to have a handy instructional guide of knots in your fly gear for a refresher if the need arises.
 The booklet (or app) and a knot tool can save the day and are thoughtful additions to any fly fishing preparation list.

 IMPORTANT: The Connection